-A biblical example: The first mention of dreams
+The first mention of dreams in the bible

-For a bit of fun and to illustrate this principle, I thought I would explore the first mention of dreams in the bible.
-This occurs in Genesis 20:3 (the word for dream here is chălôm), and is about a dream that was had by a king called Abimelek.
+To illustrate this principle, I thought I would explore the first direct mention of the word ‘dream’ in the bible, which occurs in Genesis 20:3.
+The word for dream here is chălôm, and is about a dream that was dreamed by a king called Abimelek.

 What I love about this instance of first mention is that it sets the foundation for dreams as a means of God communicating with us.
 It clearly states, “God came to Abimelek in a dream.”